 - 32% of overseas Asians say the most effective way employers can ensure a smooth transition back home is to offer them an attractive salary increment.

 - 42% of overseas Asians looking for employment opportunities back home will first meet with a recruitment consultancy or headhunter.

-"Returning Asians may be familiar with their home countries, but it helps when hiring managers understand that the first few weeks may involve residual errands from their move back home," says Gerrit Bouckaert, Country Manager, Robert Walters Thailand and Vietnam.
+"Returning Asians may be familiar with their home countries, but it helps when hiring managers understand that the first few weeks may involve residual errands from their move back home," says Gerrit Bouckaert, Managing Director, Robert Walters Thailand and Vietnam.

 "Understanding these little things will go a long way in showing returning Asians they are working for a company that values its employees beyond the bottom line."